Glancy Prongay & Murray LLP, a National Class Action Law Firm, Continues Investigation of Eargo, Inc. (EAR) on Behalf of Investors

-Glancy+Prongay+%26amp%3B+Murray+LLP (“GPM”), a national investor rights law firm, continues its investigation on behalf of Eargo, Inc. (“Eargo” or the “Company”) (NASDAQ: EAR) investors concerning the Company and its officers’ possible violations of the federal securities laws.
+LOS ANGELES, Oct.
+01, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”), a national investor rights law firm, continues its investigation on behalf of Eargo, Inc. (“Eargo” or the “Company”) ( EAR) investors concerning the Company and its officers’ possible violations of the federal securities laws.

 On September 22, 2021, after the market closed, Eargo revealed that “it is the target of a criminal investigation by the U.S. Department of Justice (the ‘DOJ’) related to insurance reimbursement claims the Company has submitted on behalf of customers covered by federal employee health plans.”
 Moreover, the DOJ is the “principal contact related to the subject matter of the [ongoing] audit” of Eargo by an insurance company that is the Company’s largest third-party payor.
 As a result, Eargo withdrew its full year financial guidance.